-How Should I Split my Budget When Building a House?
+How Should I Divide my Budget?

-Keep budgeting throughout the project to keep costs under control and make sure you have a contingency budget of at least 10% too.
-Also, try not to change your mind during the project as this will cost both time and money.
+Try not to change your mind during the project as this will cost both time and money.
 Any savings you make should be added to the contingency fund or used for finishing touches once the majority of the build is complete.

 The two largest slices of the pie, as demonstrated in this pie chart, are the cost of your build's superstructure and foundations and floor structure.
 The superstructure includes the walling, external cladding and the roofing, and will typical account for 25 to 30% of the overall budget.
 The cost of the superstructure will vary depending on the size and construction system used.

 Aside from these two expenses, the rest of your build tends to account for between 5 and 10% of the total cost.
 The trick with balancing your budget it to understand that some individual elements can be reduced in price later down the line if earlier elements go over the initial budget.